jonathanrbowman/contact_test/README.md

 ## Simple Contact Manager ##

 The goal of this contact manager is to provide a simple, clean interface to perform basic operations with a database of contact information.
-You can add view, add, delete, search, import, and export contacts.
+You can view, add, delete, search, import, and export contacts.

 #### Feature List ####